Brendan838/Movie_Prediction/README.md

 I used Brendan’s “model_data” data frame as we wanted to see and compare how a K-Nearest Neighbor would perform vs the Logistic Regression Model and the Decision Tree using the same data set.
 I used the week 20 supervised learning day 2 activity 7 to help me with my model.

+Steps

-Scaling the Data:
+1. Scaling the Data:
 •	Simple Explanation: First, I create a tool that will adjust the data to a standard scale (removing any extreme values).
 Then, I use this tool to scale both our training and testing data.
-Training the Model:
+2. Training the Model:
 •	Simple Explanation: I set up the model and train it using the scaled training data.
 The model learns how to predict what each piece of data belongs to, based on its neighbors.
-Making Predictions:
+3. Making Predictions:
 •	Simple Explanation: The model now predicts the labels for the test data.
 It uses the information it learned from the training data to make these predictions.
-Evaluating the Model:
+4. Evaluating the Model:
 •	Simple Explanation: The confusion matrix shows how many predictions were correct and how many were wrong.
 The classification report gives us more details, like how many positive and negative predictions were correct.

 Sample Results:
 •	False (Negative) Predictions: The model was good at predicting negatives (82% precision and 88% recall).
 •	True (Positive) Predictions: The model was not as good at predicting positives (30% precision and 21% recall).